operator-framework/rukpak/internal/provisioner/plain/README.md

 ### Setup

-To experiment with the `plain-v0` provisioner locally, first setup a local cluster, or simply have [kind](https://kind.sigs.k8s.io/) installed locally.
+To experiment with the `plain` provisioner locally, first setup a local cluster, or simply have [kind](https://kind.sigs.k8s.io/) installed locally.

 Once the cluster has been setup, take the following steps: